SebastianGau/text-summarizer-api/README.md

 docker build . -t text-summarizer-api
 # we now 'tag' the container image so that docker knows where to upload our baked image - in this case into my personal repository in docker hub
 docker tag text-summarizer-api sebastiangau/text-summarizer-api:v1
-# we push (=upload) the image from our local development machine to docker hub, this takes some time
+# we push (=upload) the image from our local development computer to docker hub, a centralized storage service for containers. this takes some time
 docker push sebastiangau/text-summarizer-api:v1
 ```